 The increased use and abuse of prescribed medications and the increase of substances added to employer drug testing panels make the need for a medical professional to review drug test results all the more critical.
 The goal of any testing program must be to prevent employee use of illegal drugs, not legally prescribed medications that do not pose a safety risk in the workplace.

-It is abundantly clear that employers cannot afford to NOT have a Medical Review Officer as a part of their drug screening program.
-Whether it is required by state or federal law, or solely as a best business practice, the role of a qualified MRO “gatekeeper” is priceless for both the employee and the employer.
+It's abundantly clear that employers cannot afford to not have a Medical Review Officer as a part of their drug screening program.
+Whether it's required by state or federal law, or solely as a best business practice, the role of a qualified MRO gatekeeper is priceless for both the employee and the employer.

 *Dr. Clark is currently the Dean’s Executive Professor of Public Health at Santa Clara University in Santa Clara California.
 He is formerly the Director of the Center for Substance Abuse Treatment, Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Service, where he led the agency's national effort to provide effective and accessible treatment to all Americans with addictive disorders.